facebook/react-native-website/docs/_integration-with-existing-apps-ios.md

 Let's have a look at the code above:

-1. We are inherithing from the `RCTAppDelegate` and we are calling the `applicatinon(_:didFinishLaunchingWithOptions:)` of the `RCTAppDelegate`.
+1. We are inheriting from the `RCTAppDelegate` and we are calling the `application(_:didFinishLaunchingWithOptions:)` of the `RCTAppDelegate`.
 This delegates all the React Native initialization processes to the base class.
 2. We are customizing the `RCTAppDelegate` by setting the `automaticallyLoadReactNativeWindow` to `false`.
 This step instruct React Native that the app is handling the `UIWindow` and React Native should not worry about that.
-3. The methods `sourceURLForBridge(for:)` and `bundleURL()` are used by the App to tell to React Native wher it can find the JS bundle that needs to be rendered.
+3. The methods `sourceURLForBridge(for:)` and `bundleURL()` are used by the App to tell to React Native where it can find the JS bundle that needs to be rendered.
 The `sourceURLForBridge(for:)` is from the Old Architecture and you can see that it is deferring the decision to the `bundleURL()` method, required by the New Architecture.

 </TabItem>
 </Tabs>